ebridges/coursera-machine-learning/19-application-example-photo-ocr/02-sliding-windows.md

 ## Sliding Windows

-The first step in the pipline is text detection, where we look at an image and decide whether a specific region may have text in it.
+The first step in the pipeline is text detection, where we look at an image and decide whether a specific region may have text in it.
 A complicating factor in this is that the regions may be of largely varying sizes and aspect ratios.

 ### Recognizing Pedestrians